mediaformat/fediembedi/readme.txt

 = Updates =

-The plugin is under active development, and will keep be tagging releases.
+The plugin is under active development, to keep FediEmbedi updated install [Github Updater](https://github.com/afragen/github-updater) as a companion plugin, and it will manage updates from within your Wordpress installation.
-I will be setting up a Github mirror, to facilitate updates using [Github Updater](https://github.com/afragen/github-updater) as a companion plugin.

 == Installation ==